My Dearest Sister

 Is there hope?
 For you or anyone?

 In 2012, I started to write “My Dearest Sister” with the support of the Conseil des arts et des lettres du Québec.
-In 2016, I made a medium-length film “Creation and Sacrifice” supported by the Canada Council for the Arts and the the Conseil des arts et des lettres du Québec, which I expanded into this feature-length film, shot in Japan in 2017, with the support of New Chapter grant, the Canada Council for the Arts' special program to mark the 150th Anniversary of Confederation .
+In 2016, I finished a medium-length essay “Creation and Sacrifice” supported by the Canada Council for the Arts and the the Conseil des arts et des lettres du Québec.
+Then in 2017, I expanded the essay into the feature-length film with the support of CCA’s New Chapter grant.
 Consequently, this long process has made the work entering the public conversation after #MeToo Movement; at a time when the audience is attuned to marginalized voices.

-This 74min Essay shows the pattern, how a negative chain of abusive behaviors manifests in relationships, home, society and in history.
+This 77min. essay film shows the pattern, how a negative chain of abusive behaviors manifests in relationships, home, society and in history.
 I hope this work to become a tool for many, including my daughters, to navigate the future.

 It tells the story of two sisters, separated by time and culture, who seek to reunite after many years apart.
 Set against the backdrop of the tsunami and Fukushima nuclear meltdown as well as modern Tokyo, the journey takes one sister on an odyssey that allows her to finally unlock the source of her secret anguish and find her voice, an expression of her soul.